HouJingbo92/starter-hugo-academic/content/post/getting-started/index.md

 6. Jingyi Jiang, Jingbo Hou, “The Role of Editorial Recommendation on Mitigating Cold-Start Issue,” **Targeting Journal: *Information Systems Research***.

 * 18th Annual Symposium on Statistical Challenges in Electronic Commerce Research (SCECR 2022), Madrid, Spain.

+The [abstract](https://www.dropbox.com/s/do2dx1ae117izv0/Research%20Statement%20-%20Jingbo%20v5%20-%20reformat.pdf?dl=0) of these studies are also available.